At 44 Foods we love our fish. It’s delicious, easy to prepare and has plenty of health benefits too.

 These nutrients are needed to keep bones, teeth and muscles healthy.
 The body creates vitamin D from direct sunlight on the skin when outdoors.
 But between October and early March, we don’t get enough vitamin D from sunlight and instead we can get it from a small number of foods, including oily fish like salmon, sardines, herring and mackerel.

 5) It may reduce your risk of some diseases

 Eating fish that’s high in omega-3 has been linked to a reduced risk of type 1 diabetes in children, as well as a form of autoimmune diabetes in adults.
 Eating fish regularly may also reduce the risk of asthma in children.

 6) It may protect your vision in old age

 Age-related macular degeneration (AMD) is a major cause of vision impairment and blindness that mostly affects older adults.
 Some evidence suggests that fish and omega-3 fatty acids may protect against this disease.

 The NHS recommends including at least two portions of fish a week, including one of oily fish, to maintain a healthy, balanced diet.
 If you’d like to find out more about the health benefits of fish, you can take a look on its website.
 So it’s not just tasty and versatile, it’s also fabulously good for you.

-We bring most of our fish fresh from the markets.
+We bring most of our fish fresh from the markets which are now closed for Christmas.
+The first available date for fish delivery is Friday 8th January.
 Take a look at the great options available here.